Set up sign-in for multi-tenant Azure Active Directory using custom policies in Azure Active Directory B2C

+In the next orchestration step, add a ClaimsExchange element.
+Set the Id to the value of the target claims exchange Id.
 Update the value of TechnicalProfileReferenceId to the Id of the technical profile you created earlier.
-For example,

 - Sign in to the Azure portal.

-- Select the Directory + subscription filter in the top menu, and then select the directory that contains your Azure AD B2C tenant.
+- Select the Directory + Subscription icon in the portal toolbar, and then select the directory that contains your Azure AD B2C tenant.

-- In the left menu, select Azure AD B2C.
-Or, select All services and search for and select Azure AD B2C.
+- In the Azure portal, search for and select Azure AD B2C.

 https://jwt.ms, which displays the contents of the token returned by Azure AD B2C.